 Location intelligence also presents retailers with an opportunity to link their customer’s online experience with brick-and-mortar stores.
 By connecting website visits and browsing history to a person’s physical presence in the store, retailers can better understand buyer behavior and address their needs.

-Location intelligence provides a link between the fragmented and incomplete identities such as phone number, email, social, or physical address and the transactional data and digital marketing activities associated with that customer.
+Location intelligence provides a link between fragmented and incomplete identities such as phone numbers, email, social, or physical addresses and the transactional data and digital marketing activities associated with that customer.